Freightliner C2

 The Freightliner C2 is a Type C conventional bus chassis manufactured by Daimler Truck North America, used for school bus applications.
 It was introduced in 2004 as the replacement for the FS-65.
 The C2 uses the hood, firewall, steering column, and dashboard of the Freightliner Business Class M2 medium-duty conventional.

 Body manufacturers

 As a bus chassis, the C2 is only used by Thomas Built Buses as the basis for the Thomas Saf-T-Liner C2.
 As Thomas is a subsidiary of Freightliner, there are no plans by other body manufacturers to utilize the C2 chassis.
-However, the standard Freightliner M2 chassis is available to the commercial and shuttle bus industry as a cutaway cab.
+However, the standard Freightliner M2 chassis is available to the commercial and shuttle bus industry as a cutaway cab as the Freightliner B2.